belambert/edit-distance/README.md

 Notes
 -----

- * This doesn't implement the 'junk' matching stuff in difflib.
+ * This doesn't implement the 'junk' matching features in difflib.